jsonshan/NYC-car-accidents/README.md

 Introduction
 --------------------------------------------------------------------------------------------------------------------
 This project will show my skills in analyzing and visualizing NYC vehicle collision data using Python and Tableau.
-I decided on this project because I commute every day to work/school and I was extremely interested in understanding the frequency and factors that contribute to car accidents.
-I analyzed NYC's public dataset to find patterns and insights into how car collisions happen every day.
+I decided on this project because I commute daily to work and school and was extremely interested in understanding the frequency and factors contributing to car accidents.
+I don't ever see information on the news or social media about this topic which really got me thinking about what to expect in my data analysis exploration.

-My goal was to try to find ways to prevent accidents like this from occurring by making data-driven decisions.
+My goal was to find valuable insights or interesting data as I had no idea what to expect when exploring this vast dataset.

 Problem Statement